 Pre-diabetic condition is when the blood sugar levels are in the range of 140 to 199 mg/dL.
 It is an early warning sign of diabetes and requires proper care.

 Causes of Type 1 Diabetes

-Type 1 Diabetes is a chronic condition where the organ pancreas is unable to produce sufficient insulin.
+The other name of Type 1 Diabetes is juvenile diabetes because it is more common in children.
+It is a chronic condition where the pancreases are unable to produce a sufficient amount of insulin.
 It usually occurs during childhood or adolescence.

 Causes of Type 2 Diabetes

-Several factors might lead to type 2 diabetes but the exact reason is not known.
+Several factors lead to type 2 diabetes.
+Still, the exact cause of type-2 diabetes is not clear.
 The possible causes are: